Sturt de Burgh Griffith: Early life

-Griffith was born in the Sydney suburb of Manly and he was the son of Arthur Hill Griffith and his wife Mildred Carrington (née Smith).
+Griffith was born in the Sydney suburb of Manly.
+He was the son of Arthur Hill Griffith and his wife Mildred Carrington (née Smith).
 He completed his schooling at the Sydney Church of England Grammar School before studying electrical and mechanical engineering at the University of Sydney where he graduated in 1928.
-In December 1925, while at university, Griffith joined the Citizen Air Force where have gained a 'distinguished pass' in his pilot's training and was commissioned in May 1927.
+In December 1925, while at university, Griffith joined the Citizen Air Force where he gained a 'distinguished pass' in his pilot's training and was commissioned in May 1927.
 During this time in the Citizen Air Force he survived two perilous landings with only minor injuries.

 After completing his studies he gained practical engineering experience at the Colonial Sugar Refining Company and the Pyrmont works.
 Soon after this he entered his father's firm, Griffith & Hassel, as a patent attorney and was admitted to practice law in 1930 and later became a partner.

-In 1934 Griffith transferred to the Citizen Air Force reserve, where he held the position of flight lieutenant.
+In 1934 Griffith transferred to the Citizen Air Force reserve, where he held the rank of flight lieutenant.
 On 23 April 1937 he married Winnifred Morris Marshall.